 Whether you’re visiting Iceland’s largest city, the capital city, or venturing out into the countryside, there’s a local hot spring to be found.
 When it’s time for some rest and relaxation in this northwestern European island country, there are few options better than the local thermal mineral water.
 From Reykjavik, you can be at a number of excellent springs, some primitive pools, some resorts.

 Even though Iceland is known for its chilly winters and lush mountain scenery, dipping into one…

 It’s a difficult and subjective task to make a list of the best hot springs in…

 Iceland is the land of ice and fire, the home of Vikings, and an epicenter of hot springs.
 This nation, which was the last major landmass to be settled by humans, has a ton of volcanic activity which makes it the perfect environment for thermal bathing.

-Blue Lagoon includes dining options, massage and other therapeutic services, as well as a fully stocked bar with adult beverages to enjoy in the water.
+Blue Lagoon includes dining options, massage, and other therapeutic services, as well as a fully stocked bar with adult beverages to enjoy in the water.
 Unlike most other bathing spas, at Blue Lagoon you can get an in-water massage.
 Blue Lagoon recommends splitting up the average bathing time of four hours into two sessions with each being around two hours in length.
-Other Eastern thermal springs are:

 - Kvika Footbath

 - Reykjadalur Hot Spring Thermal River